Overseas Travel

 Tip: To get the best views make sure you visit on a clear sunny day.

 Renowned for its scenic beauty, being surrounded by snow-capped mountains, it’s well worth taking a walk along the shores of Lake Wakatipu.
-By day, skip pebbles along the water, listen to the amazing buskers and soak up the atmosphere and scenery.
+By day, skip pebbles along the water, feed the ducks, listen and watch the unique street buskers and check out the local markets.

 This is also a popular venue for adventure boats and water activities.
 Our boys enjoyed standing near the jetty watching ‘shark boats’ that zig-zag along the water, jet boats, para-sailing and the majestic steamboat named the Earnslaw, come and go.
-Also, be sure to grab a bite to eat and watch the magical sunset over Lake Wakatipu.
+At night, grab a bite to eat from the many street vendors and watch the magical sunset over Lake Wakatipu.

 5. Visit the home of Bungy Jumping